All the Rivers Run

 All the Rivers Run is an Australian historical novel by Nancy Cato, first published in 1958.
+It was inspired by the life of Pearl Wallace, Australia's first river boat Skipper.

-It was adapted as a 1983 Australian television mini-series starring Sigrid Thornton and John Waters.
-The mini-series is marketed with the tagline A sweeping saga of one woman's struggle for survival.
+It was adapted as a 1983 Australian television miniseries starring Sigrid Thornton and John Waters.
+The miniseries is marketed with the tagline A sweeping saga of one woman's struggle for survival.
 A sequel, All the Rivers Run II, was produced in 1989.

 Story

 All the Rivers Run follows the life of English girl, Philadelphia Gordon, from the time when she is shipwrecked and orphaned off the coast of Victoria in 1890.
 She spends most of her life around Echuca, on the Murray River, and invests some of her inheritance in the paddle steamer called PS Philadelphia.
 Her life is changed forever when she meets paddle steamer captain Brenton Edwards.
 She is torn between the harsh beauty of life on the river with its adventures, and the society life in Melbourne with her blossoming career as a painter.
 It is an adventure and a love story: between her, the men in her life, and the river.